undertherain/gpt-bench/README.md

     --device=XX
 ```

 Batch size can be set to any integer number in order to accomodate devices with different amounts of memory.
-User can report the best throughput achieved under any batch size.
+The user can report the best throughput achieved under any batch size.
-NOTE THAT THE ONY WAY TO adhust amount of work is BS
+NOTE THAT THE ONY ACCETABLE WAY TO adjust amount of work is by changing the batch size.

-Precision can be one of "FP32", "TF32", "FP16", "BF16".
+Precisions can be one of "FP32", "TF32", "FP16", "BF16".
-User should report all supported precions along with achieved throughput number.
+The user should report all supported precisions along with the achieved throughput number for each precision.
 If a combination of several numeric formats is used, e.g. FP32 and accumulation is done in FP16 in hardware - the whole run is considrered to be done in a precision with the lowest number of bits.

 Device can be any string that can be interpreted in `torch.to(device)` call.